 Trouble in Paradise: Factors that Impact Coral Health

-Part B: Human Activities That Threaten Coral Reefs
+Part B: Local Activities That Threaten Coral Reefs

-The Reefs at Risk map layers in ReefGIS allow you to separate the effects different human activities have on coral reefs.
-By evaluating the contributions various human activities have on the estimated overall threats to Caribbean coral reefs, you will be able to better identify the major causes of reef degradation and understand the links between human activities and reef conditions.
+The Reefs at Risk maps in Google Earth allowed you to see the overall effects different activities have on coral reefs.
+By evaluating the contributions various local activities have on the estimated overall threat level, you will be able to better identify the major causes of reef degradation and understand the links between location, human activities, and reef conditions.

 Stop and Think

-1: How do the threats posed by watersheds, marine pollution, overfishing, and coastal development compare to one another?
-Which factor appears to have the largest impact on coral reef health in the Caribbean?
+4: How do the threats posed by watersheds, coastal development, exploitive fishing, and physical damage compare to one another?
+Which factor appears to have the largest impact on coral reef health?
 Explain.

-Answer the following questions to check your understanding of what you read.
+Answer the following questions to check your understanding of what you read and viewed.